 > Paper and cardboard

 These are low-cost, conformable materials, in addition to being eco-friendly (they are biodegradable, recyclable and sometimes, reusable).
-These food packaging materials can serve as a primary, secondary and tertiary packaging.
+These food packaging materials can serve as primary, secondary and tertiary packaging.

 Their disadvantages include the fact that they are not waterproof.
 However, there are solutions such as isothermal cardboard boxes for transportation in refrigerated trucks.